schochastics/timeless/README.md

 [anytime](https://github.com/eddelbuettel/anytime) is the most accepted general purpose date(time) converter.

-It does not recognize all accepted formats of chronos out of the box.
+It does not recognize all accepted formats of `timeless` out of the box.
 (Note that the unrecognized formats can be added via `anytime::addFormats()`)